himaja920/HA-Profiles/README.md

 Calling SetValue API (Can be set only for certain devices)       ///

-Registering call back events and device notifications            ///
+Registering call back events                                     ///

+Getting notifications but not what is modified                   ///

-Turn on/Turn off LED from LCD getting updated                    ///
+Turn on/Turn off LED from LCD getting notification only not updated value                   ///